scran_blocks

 Overview

-The scran_blocks::average_vectors() function will compute the element-wise averages of any number of equi-length arrays.
+The parallel_means() function will compute the element-wise mean of any number of equi-length arrays.
 This is typically used to average statistics across blocks, where each array contains the statistics for a single block over all genes.

 // Contains { 3, 4, 5, 6 }.